leywino/animetint/README.md

 I created AnimeTint because I loved this experience on my tablet and wanted to enjoy the same visual vibe on my phone too.

+> ⚠️ This app is still in development.
+Features and performance may change as it evolves.

 ## ✨ Features

 - 🎨 Tint Color – Choose from multiple preset tint colors.